MetricsGrimoire/Automator/README.md

 Automator
 =========

-Automator is a Python script which executes the Metrics Grimoire tools and the VizGrimoireR scripts.
+Automator is a Python script which executes the Metrics Grimoire tools and the GrimoireLib report_tool.py tool.
 It is a work in progress.

     python launch.py --dir [ path to the directory where the main.conf file is ]